Khmer Language Learning Guidelines

 Khmer Language Speaking Proficiency Guidelines

-This document is very much a work-in-progress, but could be useful to you nonetheless: these are the speaking proficiency guidelines I'm working on for Khmer, both for native and non-native speakers.
+This document is very much a work-in-progress, but could be useful to you nonetheless: these are the speaking proficiency guidelines I'm working on for Khmer, both for heritage and other non-native speakers.
 They're based on the proficiency standards created by ACTFL.
-This document explains, using SEASSI as a reference point, exactly what you should be able to accomplish using spoken Khmer after various numbers of hours of instruction.
-If you're applying to study Khmer at SEASSI and you have any previous experience with the language, you should look over this document to get an idea of where you might fit in the program.
+This document explains, using my experience teaching at SEASSI as a reference point, exactly what you should be able to accomplish using spoken Khmer after various numbers of hours of instruction.
 Right click on this link if you want to download the PDF file (as opposed to having it open in this browser window).
 Several separate vocabulary lists (given in Khmer script, IPA phonetics, and English gloss) are referred to in the Speaking Guidelines document.
 Follow the links below to open/download these lists.
 Note that only a few of the lists referred to in the Speaking Guidelines have been completed to date.

 Vocabulary Lists Referred to in the Above Document: